SAP-samples/hana-xsa-calculation-view-anonymity/README.md

 **For SAP Cloud Platform**

-- An account in SAP Cloud Platform with subaccounts in Neo and Cloud Foundry.
+- An productive account in SAP Cloud Platform with subaccounts in Neo and Cloud Foundry. **HDI containers included in the trial account will not work**
 - SAP Web IDE Full Stack enabled
 - An instance of the SAP HANA Service in Cloud Foundry with the script server enabled.
 The version of the database must be 2.0 SPS03 or higher.